Gaussian and Student's $t$ mixture vector autoregressive model with application to the effects of the Euro area monetary policy shock: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{sec:linvar} introduces the linear Student's $t$ VAR and establishes its stationary properties.
+Section~\ref{sec:linvar} introduces the linear Student's $t$ VAR and establishes its stationarity properties.
 Section~\ref{sec:stmvar} introduces the G-StMVAR model and discusses its properties.
-Section~\ref{sec:structural_model} introduces the structural G-StMVAR model and briefly discusses identification of the shocks.
+Section~\ref{sec:structural_model} introduces the structural G-StMVAR model, and Section~\ref{sec:girf} discusses impulse responses analysis.
 Section~\ref{sec:estimation} discusses estimation of the model parameters by the method of maximum likelihood (ML) and establishes the asymptotic properties of the ML estimator.
-Section~\ref{sec:building_gstmvar} discusses a strategy for building a G-StMVAR model, and Section~\ref{sec:empap} presents the empirical application to the asymmetric effects of the Euro area monetary policy shock.
-Appendix~\ref{ap:propt} provides the density functions and some properties of the Gaussian and Student's $t$ distributions, Appendix~\ref{ap:proofs} gives proofs for the stated theorems, and Appendix~\ref{sec:empdetails} provides details on the empirical application.
-Finally, this paper is accompanied with the CRAN distributed R package gmvarkit \citep{gmvarkit} that provides tools for estimation and other numerical analysis of the models.
+Section~\ref{sec:building_gstmvar} discusses a strategy for building a G-StMVAR model, and Section~\ref{sec:empap} presents the empirical application.
+Appendix~\ref{sec:techdetlinvar} provides technical details related to Section~\ref{sec:linvar}, and in Appendix~\ref{ap:propt}, the density functions and some properties of the Gaussian and Student's $t$ distributions are discussed.
+Appendix~\ref{ap:proofs} gives proofs of the stated theorems, Appendix~\ref{sec:montecarlo} describes a Monte Carlo algorithm for estimating the generalized impulse response function, and Appendix~\ref{sec:empdetails} provides details on the empirical application.
+Finally, the introduced methods are implemented to the accompanying CRAN distributed R package gmvarkit \citep{gmvarkit}, which provides tools for estimation and other numerical analysis of the introduced model.